shivane26/Mental-Health-Risk-Web-Application/README.md

 🧠 Our Solution

 Step 1: Understanding the Data

 We started with exploratory data analysis (EDA) to uncover patterns and correlations in the dataset.
 This step helped us identify the most critical features for predicting mental health risks.

 Step 2: Model Development

 We used Python for data processing, model building, and evaluation.
 Several machine learning models were trained and compared, including:

 Logistic Regression

 Random Forest Classifier

 Support Vector Machine (SVM)

 XGBoost
-To ensure consistency and reliability, we used k-fold cross-validation to evaluate model performance.

 Step 3: Model Evaluation

 We evaluated the models using multiple metrics to ensure the best results:

 - Accuracy, Precision, Recall, and F1-Score

 - ROC-AUC Curve to assess prediction performance

 Step 4: Building the Web Application

 Backend & Frontend: We developed an interactive web interface using streamlit to allow users to easily input their data and receive predictions in real-time.

 📊 Results and Key Findings

 Top Model: SVM achieved a 93% accuracy and an F1-score of 0.87.

 Feature Importance: Insights into the most influential factors affecting mental health.

 ROC-AUC Score: 0.91, reflecting strong model performance.